Christian Langlois

 Christian Langlois (/fr/) is a Canadian film and multimedia director and creative director - expert in entertainment, based in Montreal, Quebec.
-He has collaborated at several series, films, documentaries, varieties tv programs and cultural magazines, commercials films, music videos and immersive multimedia installations.
+He has collaborated at premium series, films, documentaries, varieties tv programs and cultural magazines, commercials films, music videos and immersive multimedia installations.
 He studied at Université du Québec à Montréal in communications programs: new media, digital cinema and video and advertising.